wp-plugins/enhanced-tooltipglossary/readme.txt

 * Encyclopedia - Build an internal Encyclopedia
 * Synonyms - Keep and display synonyms for terms you are using
 * Lexicon - Build a lexicon of terms
+* Vocabulary - Build a vocabulary of words and expressions
+* Explain - Explain words in your post or pages

 The tooltip is created with JavaScript based on the article written by [Michael Leigeber](http://www.leigeber.com/author/michael/) [here](http://sixrevisions.com/tutorials/javascript_tutorial/create_lightweight_javascript_tooltip/) and can be customized and styled through the tooltip.css and tooltip.js files.
 Alphabetical index for glossary list is based on [jQuery ListNav Plugin](http://www.ihwy.com/labs/jquery-listnav-plugin.aspx)